OperaCode/OperaCode/README.md

 # 👋 Hi, I'm Raphael!

 🚀 About Me

-I’m a Full Stack Developer with a knack for building innovative digital solutions. 🌟 Skilled in and problem-solving/debugging, strong analytical problem-solving skills, attention to detail, team-work, and CI/CD to every project I tackle and collaborate on.
+I’m a Full Stack Developer with a knack for building innovative digital solutions. 🌟 Strong analytical problem-solving skills, attention to detail, team-work, and CI/CD to every project I tackle and collaborate on.

 - 🔭 **Currently Working On**: MERN stack,Finance Management apps,BlockChain Technologies and Web3.
-- 🌱 **Learning Goals**: Advanced **DevOps practices** (CI/CD), **backend performance optimization**, and exploring **Blockchain and Web3** technologies.
+- 🌱 **Learning Goals**: Advanced **DevOps practices** (CI/CD), **backend performance optimization**, exploring **Blockchain and Web3** technologies, and **AI integrations**.
 - 💬 **Ask Me About**: Full-stack development, APIs, transitioning into tech, and personal development/, mentoring tips.